• Support Us

 West Coast Poker Rooms

-This is another in a series of reviews of the sleeping accommodations of parking lots of casinos throughout our nation’s western states.
+This is another in a series of reviews of the sleeping accommodations of parking lots of slot gacor throughout our nation’s western states.
 It is directed towards those amongst the cardplaying community who, like the author, are adventurous and poor.
 However, in the interest of incorporating a wider audience, I’ll also include some description of the casino itself and maybe some amusing anecdotes.
 Why not.

 Yuma, Az.
 Paradise Casino